-I am a Post-Doctoral researcher in the Blackett Laboratory within the Space and Atmospheric Physics research group.
+I am a Research Associate in the Blackett Laboratory within the Space and Atmospheric Physics research group.
 Prior to this, I completed a Ph.D. in Physics at the Mullard Space Science Laboratory, University College London, which included time at the Los Alamos National Laboratory, New Mexico, and NASA Goddard Space Flight Centre, Maryland.
-I am a 2017 recipient of UCL's Alan Johnstone Award for Scientific Achievement.

 et al., 2021, Particle-in-cell simulations of the Cassini spacecraft’s interaction with Saturn’s ionosphere during the Grand Finale, Monthly Notices of the Royal Astronomical Society, Vol:504, ISSN:0035-8711, Pages:964-973